KempnerInstitute/tatm/docs/getting_started.md

 #### Installing from PyPI

-THe package is not yet available on PyPI.
+The package is not yet available on PyPI.
 Stay tuned for updates!